SAP-samples/ui5-exercises-codejam/chapters/1.08-i18n/readme.md

 ### 6. Test the app in another language

-We can now test our app in another language.
+We can now test the app in another language.

 ➡️ Reload the app and attach a query parameter to the URL of the app to specify which language you want the bookshop to be displayed in.
 Attach `?sap-ui-language=de` to the URL to view the app in German for example.